 Supernova chronicles the search and rescue patrol of a medical ship in deep space in the early 22nd century and its six-member crew which includes a Captain and Pilot, a co-pilot, a medical officer, a medical technician, a search and rescue paramedic, and a computer technician.
 When their vessel, the Nightingale 229, answers an emergency distress signal from a comet mining operation in a distant galaxy, the crew soon finds itself in danger from the mysterious young man they rescue, the alien artifact he's smuggled aboard, and the gravitational pull of a giant star about to supernova.
 The resulting explosion will be the most massive explosion in the universe.
 Written by

 Lou Diamond Phillips who plays Yerzy turned down the role first few times when it was offered to him but once Walter Hill was hired as director he called Phillips and send him 40 pages of his re-written script which Phillips liked and accepted the role.
 Problem was when he did a rewrite of the script, not knowing that the president of United Artists was very attached to the script.
 Hill said the budget of the film was cut halfway through production.
 When filming started Hill was forced to keep re-writing the script while studio executives were on set watching over him.
+Hill also heavily re-wrote original script because he wanted to distance the film from Alien (1979), movie which he produced.
 Phillips also said that once Francis Ford Coppola was called in to re-edit the movie he sent everyone from the cast a letter saying; "All of your work in this film is quite good.
 It has its problems.
 I'm going to recut it, hopefully in the spirit of what Walter Hill wanted."
 But Hill ultimately took his name from the movie.
 See more »

 When Kaela is using the VR unit to control Flyboy, she uses one hand to flip off Karl, but Flyboy uses the other, even though she is supposed to have complete and exact control over his body.
 See more »